base/node/README.md

 THE NODE SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.
 We make no guarantees about asset protection or security.
 Usage is subject to applicable laws and regulations.

 For more information, visit [docs.base.org](https://docs.base.org/).

+## Support

+If you encounter issues while using this repository, please open an issue with a clear description so maintainers can assist efficiently.